postmanlabs/labs-docs/_posts/01_postman/12_workspaces/2018-02-14-managing_workspaces.md

 ### Managing Workspace elements

-When you click a personal or team Workspace, you can see all the collections, environments, monitors, mocks, integrations, and activity of that Workspace.
+When you click a personal or team Workspace, you can see all the elements and activity of that Workspace.

 If you click the **Share** button, you can [share this collection](/docs/postman/workspaces/using_workspaces){:target="_blank"} with another Workspace.